cypress-io/cypress-documentation/content/guides/references/troubleshooting.md

 ### Run the Cypress app by itself

-Cypress comes with an npm CLI module that parses the arguments, starts the Xvfb server (if necessary), and then opens the Cypress App application built on top of [Electron](https://electronjs.org/).
+Cypress comes with an npm CLI module that parses the arguments, starts the Xvfb server (if necessary), and then opens the Cypress App built on top of [Electron](https://electronjs.org/).

 Some common situations on why you would want to run the Cypress app by itself